txpull/abi-helper/README.md

 ## License

-The bytecode is licensed under the MIT License.
+The unpack is licensed under the MIT License.
 See the [LICENSE] file for more details.

 [INSTALL.md]: </docs/INSTALL.md>
 [BUGS.md]: <BUGS.md>